kaalkart/kaalkart.github.io/cmdline_course.md

 brew install python3
 ```

 We were also introduced to using text editors via the terminal.
-In this case we used nano to edit text files:
+In this case we could use either emacs or nano to edit text files, I went with nano:

 ```
 nano <file_name>.txt